Bylaws of Arkansas Association of Conservation Districts

 ARTICLE 10.
 AREA ORGANIZATION.
 The Districts within each of the seven designated areas shall hold annual meetings, with the assistance of the Area President, and at a time and place designated by him after consultation with the Districts in the area.
 The Area shall have the authority to adopt its own by-laws that are consistent with AACD by-laws and Area by-laws shall be sent to the AACD Office for filing.

 The Area officers are: Area President, Area Vice President and Area Secretary/Treasurer.
-Their terms shall start immediately upon the conclusion of the Area Meeting and serve until the conclusion of the next annual meeting.
+Their terms shall start immediately upon the conclusion of the Area Meeting and serve a two year term which ends at the conclusion of the second annual area meeting after elected.
 Area Officers may be removed for cause by vote of the member districts of the Area.Qualification for office for the position of Area President and/or Area Vice President requires that he/she is a conservation district director of a district in good standing for the duration of their term of office.

 The Area Vice President shall become Area President if for any reason that office should become vacant.
 The Area Vice President shall serve in the absence of the Area President as a voting member of the Executive Board as described in ARTICLE 8, a through g.